FrancisGodinho/AgendaBuilder/README.md

 # AgendaBuilder
-AgendaBuilder is a java application which assists post-secondary students with the course scheduling process.
+AgendaBuilder is a Java application that assists post-secondary students with the course scheduling process.

 After a student determines the courses they want to register for, they must choose sections such that there no course conflict exist.
 The vast number of sections can make this scheduling process time-consuming and tedious.
 AgendaBuilder allows a student to select the courses they plan on registering for and attempts to generate a valid combination of sections.
 Currently, AgendaBuilder supports the University of British Columbia.